Gaëtan Duval: Political career

-After studying law in the UK and France he became actively involved in politics in Mauritius within Jules Koenig's party Ralliement Mauricien which became known as Parti Mauricien in 1963 and eventually as the "PMSD" in 1965.
-At the March 1959 General Elections the Ralliement Mauricien candidate Gaëtan Duval was defeated by Labour candidate Romricky Ramsamy in Constituency No. 29 Curepipe.
-But after contesting these results in Supreme Court on the basis that Ramsamy had included his nickname Narain in his registration Chief Judge Francis Herchenroder ruled in favour of Koenig's party and Ramsamy was disqualified.
-At the January 1960 by-elections Gaëtan Duval was elected to the Legislative Council after promoting ethnic hatred and racial division during his electoral campaign.
-This party advocated a continued association with the United Kingdom whilst the Independence Party (Mauritius) of Ramgoolam-Bissoondoyal-Mohamed demanded unconditional independence of the country.
-By 1965 Koenig retired from politics and Duval became the leader of the PMSD which was a conservative movement backed by wealthy white Franco-Mauritian oligarchs as well as most of the creole community of Roman Catholic faith.
-For a few years in the 1950s Duval's party even received the support of the Muslims but this ended when Abdool Razack Mohamed left the PMSD to form the new CAM in 1959.
+After studying law in the UK and France, he became actively involved in politics in Mauritius within Jules Koenig's party Ralliement Mauricien, which became known as Parti Mauricien in 1963, and eventually as the "PMSD" in 1965.
+During the March 1959 General Elections, the Ralliement Mauricien candidate Gaëtan Duval was defeated by Labour candidate Romricky Ramsamy in Constituency No. 29 Curepipe.
+But after contesting these results in Supreme Court on the basis that Ramsamy had included his nickname Narain in his registration, Chief Judge Francis Herchenroder ruled in favour of Koenig's party and Ramsamy was disqualified.
+At the January 1960 by-elections, Gaëtan Duval was elected to the Legislative Council.
+This party advocated a continued association with the United Kingdom, whilst the Independence Party of Ramgoolam-Bissoondoyal-Mohamed demanded unconditional independence of the country.
+By 1965, Koenig retired from politics and Duval became the leader of the PMSD, which was a conservative movement backed by wealthy white Franco-Mauritian oligarchs as well as most of the creole community of Roman Catholic faith.
+For a few years in the 1950s, Duval's party even received the support of the Muslims, but this ended when Abdool Razack Mohamed left the PMSD to form the new CAM in 1959.

 Minority Tamil groups continued to support the PMSD.
-Duval's electorate feared Hindu hegemony in an independent Mauritius and an intense violent hate campaign before and after the 1967 general elections led to the 1965 Mauritius race riots, 1967 Mauritius riots and 1968 Mauritian riots.
+Duval's electorate feared Hindu hegemony in an independent Mauritius and an intense violent hate campaign before and after the 1967 general elections led to the 1965 Mauritius race riots, 1967 Mauritius riots, and 1968 Mauritian riots.
 Duval's and Mohamed's anti-Hindu slogans malbar nous pa oulé (a Creole term meaning "We don't want Hindus") or envelopé nous pa oulé (meaning "We don't want to be wrapped in saris or dhotis like Indians") were heavily criticised.
-However his popularity among the creole community led to him becoming known as Le Roi Creole (meaning King of the Creoles in creole language).
+However, his popularity among the creole community led to him becoming known as Le Roi Creole (meaning King of the Creoles in the Creole language).

-Prior to the 1967 elections Gaëtan Duval's PMSD lodged a civil action in the Supreme Court of Mauritius to contest Rodriguans' inability to vote at general elections, especially given that the principle of universal suffrage was already in practice on mainland Mauritius since 1959.
+Prior to the 1967 elections, Gaëtan Duval's PMSD lodged a civil action in the Supreme Court of Mauritius to contest Rodriguans' inability to vote at general elections, especially given that the principle of universal suffrage was already in practice on mainland Mauritius since 1959.
 The Supreme Court ruled in Duval's favour.
 This enabled the inhabitants of Rodrigues to vote for the first time in August 1967.